 Start your research and find articles with these key Psychology related databases.

-This database, published by the American Psychological Association, provides comprehensive indexing and abstracts of the international psychological literature from the 1806 to the present.
-It also includes social and behavioral sciences.
-Available documents include journals, articles, books, dissertations and more.
+Published by the American Psychological Association, provides comprehensive indexing and abstracts of the international psychological, social science and behavioral science literature from the 1806 to the present.

-Starting January 1, 2025, use Scopus instead of Web of Science.
-Scopus is a comprehensive, multidisciplinary abstract and citation database that includes scientific journals, books, and conference proceedings in the fields of science, technology, medicine, social sciences, and arts and humanities.
+Abstract and citation database for discovery and analytics; includes scientific journals, books, and conference proceedings in the fields of science, technology, medicine, social sciences, and arts and humanities.
+NOTE: Elsevier prohibits the use of non-Elsevier AI tools with their non-open access content.

 Find the complete list of Psychology databases in the Psychology subject link in our database list.